Sonryle/JoePhys/README.md

 Adding particles to the world is straightforward aswell, but it needs a tiny bit of explanation.

 Particles and springs are stored in "Clusters", which are then stored in the world.
-This is done in order to create a more organised world, as every group of Particles and springs can be organised into a "Cluster".
+This is done in order to create a more organised world, as every group of particles and springs can be organised into a "Cluster".

 ```c++
  // Create a cluster to contain our particle